MarschmiLab/Ray_LO_Letters_FPV_Methane/analysis/Microbial_Analyses.md

 water_physeq_ch4_df <- water_physeq_24 %>%
   speedyseq::psmelt() # melt into dataframe
 ```
+We have created:
+1. `water_physeq_24` phyloseq object of just 2024 water samples
+2. `water_physeq_ch4_df` data frame from water physeq

 ### Sediment
+Filter out sediment samples and save it as a phyloseq object and data frame.
 Same as the water samples we will filter out our phyloseq object and save it.

 We do not have absolute abundance counts for our sediment samples so we will need to rarefy to the minimum sequencing depth (20826 reads)